Guide to AUC: What to Pack?

 4. Things that are particularly expensive, like electronics, that are worth more than the costs needed to bring them to the island, and cheaper than buying on the island. (i.e. It’s worthwhile to bring $300 worth of electronics in an extra bag that costs you $150 vs. buying the same things on the island for $400).

-After you bring these three types of things, if you have more space, bring whatever else you can stuff into your luggage without going over the weight limit that airlines often have.
+After you bring these 4 types of things, if you have more space, bring whatever else you can stuff into your luggage without going over the weight limit that airlines often have.

 Disclaimer: This list is by no means complete or exclusive.
+I’ve listed things I recommend bringing as well as things I recommend not bringing.
 It is compiled only through my own experiences here on St. Maarten.
 I understand that each person may have individual needs.
 If you have any other suggestions, please add them here to share with everyone!

 DOCUMENTS